What are Point Estimators?

 Most often, the existing methods of finding the parameters of large populations are unrealistic.
 For example, when finding the average age of kids attending kindergarten, it will be impossible to collect the exact age of every kindergarten kid in the world.
 Instead, a statistician can use the point estimator to make an estimate of the population parameter.

 The following are the main characteristics of point estimators:

 The bias of a point estimator is defined as the difference between the expected value of the estimator and the value of the parameter being estimated.
-When the estimated value shows zero bias, it is considered to be unbiased, while in instances when the estimated value of the parameter and the value of the parameter being estimated are equal, the estimator is considered biased.
+When the estimated value of the parameter and the value of the parameter being estimated are equal, the estimator is considered unbiased.

 Also, the closer the expected value of a parameter is to the value of the parameter being measured, the lesser the bias is.

 Consistency tells us how close the point estimator stays to the value of the parameter as it increases in size.
 The point estimator requires a large sample size for it to be more consistent and accurate.
 You can also check if a point estimator is consistent by looking at its corresponding expected value and variance.
 For the point estimator to be consistent, the expected value should move toward the true value of the parameter.

 The most efficient point estimator is the one with the smallest variance of all the unbiased and consistent estimators.
 The variance measures the level of dispersion from the estimate, and the smallest variance should vary the least from one sample to the other.

 Generally, the efficiency of the estimator depends on the distribution of the population.
 For example, in a normal distribution, the mean is considered more efficient than the median, but the same does not apply in asymmetrical distributions.